wyethr/hrsjournal/_sources/submit.md

 ### Citations

-Citations must be submitted in the citation method consistent with the field of study of the paper (APA, MLA, Chicago, etc.).
+Citations must be submitted in the style consistent with the article's field of study (APA, MLA, Chicago, etc.).
 All quotations, paraphrases, and references to other works must be cited.
 If you are unsure of whether or not a citation is needed, see [this](https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide/general_format.html) guide, or reach out to a *MARS* editor.

 ### Figures